Secure a generator while camping

 It will give you power during your many trips into the wild.

-You can, but not while it's running.
-Generators produce carbon monoxide and that's why they should only be used in ventilated areas.
+Yes, but not at runtime.
+Generators produce carbon monoxide when operating and should only be used in ventilated areas.

 It can sometimes help, but even if you remove the wheel, it should be secured with chains, cables, and safety brackets if you want to keep it.